 Geberit has set itself the goal of being the standard-bearer for sanitary products, continually developing these products in a sustainable way and thereby gaining market shares.
 Among other things, this approach yields sales growth that outstrips the industry average.
 Basically, Geberit is aiming to achieve its sales targets while at the same time maintaining its industry leadership in terms of profitability and the ability to generate high cashflows.

 The medium-term goals were reappraised in autumn 2015 following the acquisition of Sanitec and the switching of reporting to net sales from the 2015 financial year onwards.
-Once the Sanitec business has been successfully integrated, from 2018 onwards the growth in net sales in local currencies, after adjustments for acquisitions, is expected to be between 4 and 6 percent in the medium term as an average over one economic cycle, and an operating cashflow (EBITDA) margin of between 28 and 30 percent is expected to be achieved.
-A third quantitative target has also been set: return on invested capital (ROIC), which from 2018 is expected to reach 25 percent.
+With the Sanitec business having been successfully integrated from an organisational, procedural and instrumental standpoint in 2017, the growth in net sales in local currencies, after adjustments for acquisitions, is expected to be between 4 and 6 percent in the medium term as an average over one economic cycle, and an operating cashflow (EBITDA) margin of between 28 and 30 percent is expected to be achieved.
+A third quantitative target has also been set: return on invested capital (ROIC), which is expected to reach 25 percent in the medium term.

 Further growth through acquisitions has not been ruled out.
 However, any potential acquisition will have to satisfy strict strategic and financial criteria.

 The following growth and earnings drivers are crucial to achieving the ambitious medium-term goals: